-Coastal Management Fellows work for two years with state coastal zone programs on projects proposed by the states and selected by NOAA’s Office for Coastal Management.
-In a mutually beneficial arrangement, six (6) fellows will receive on-the-job training in coastal management and policy and, in return, the coastal resources program will get technical assistance from students well-versed in the latest advances in coastal resource science and policy.
-Information about 2017 State Projects can be found here
+Coastal Management Fellows work for two years with state coastal resource agencies on projects proposed by the hosts and selected by NOAA’s Office for Coastal Management.
+In a mutually beneficial arrangement, six fellows will be placed with a state coastal program.
+The 2019 State Project Descriptions are on the right side bar.

 This two-year opportunity offers a competitive salary, medical benefits, and travel and relocation expense reimbursement.
 The current salary is $34,000 per year.
 In the second year, a locality pay factor may be added to the salary, depending on the location of the fellowship.